poechiang/linker-x/README.md

 - Develop by react and built by vite.
 - Format code style by prettier and eslint.
 - Configured electron-builder and husky and commitlint.
+- Multiple styles of theme: dark and light and system (follow system light & dark on MacOs).

 ## 📖Usage